Eigenrouter/eigenrouter/guides/mikrotik/KPN/Mikrotik-toevoegen-van-ipv6-aan-internet-only.md

 add name=default-ipv6 only-one=yes remote-ipv6-prefix-pool=*0 use-compression=yes use-upnp=no
 ```
 Now we make the pppoe connection with KPN (REMOVE YOUR OLD PPPOE CONNECTION)
+or on your existing pppoe client change profile to default-ipv6

 ```
 /interface pppoe-client